 Biological neural networks inspired the development of artificial neural networks.
 However, ANNs are not even an approximate representation of how the brain works.
-It is still useful to understand the relevance of an activation function in a biological neural network before we know as to why we use it in an artificial neural network.
+It is still useful to understand the relevance of an activation function in a biological neural network before we know why we use it in an artificial neural network.

 A typical neuron has a physical structure that consists of a cell body, an axon that sends messages to other neurons, and dendrites that receives signals or information from other neurons.

-The activation function takes the decision of whether or not to pass the signal.
+The activation function makes the decision of whether or not to pass the signal.
 In this case, it is a simple step function with a single parameter – the threshold.
 Now, when we learn something new ( or unlearn something ), the threshold and the synaptic weights of some neurons change.
 This creates new connections among neurons making the brain learn new things.

 Let us understand the same concept again but this time using an artificial neuron.

 In the above figure, is the signal vector that gets multiplied with the weights .
-This is followed by accumulation ( i.e. summation + addition of bias ).
+This is followed by accumulation ( i.e., summation + addition of bias ).
 Finally, an activation function is applied to this sum.

 Over the years, various functions have been used, and it is still an active area of research to find a proper activation function that makes the neural network learn better and faster.

 In the figure below, the loss function is shaped like a bowl.
 At any point in the training process, the partial derivatives of the loss function w.r.t to the weights is nothing but the slope of the bowl at that location.
 One can see that by moving in the direction predicted by the partial derivatives, we can reach the bottom of the bowl and therefore minimize the loss function.
-This idea of using the partial derivatives of a function to iteratively find its local minimum is called the gradient descent.
+This idea of using the partial derivatives of a function to iteratively find its local minimum is called gradient descent.

-We plan to cover backpropagation in a separate blog post.
+We plan to cover backpropagation in a separate post.
 The main thing to note here is the presence of derivatives in the training process.